IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering

-The history view \raisebox{-0.3em}{ } maintains a comprehensive record of visualization results generated during the automatic exploration process.
-This gallery not only provides users with an intuitive view of the explorer's search and evolution process but also allows them to return to previous customization points at any time to pursue alternative directions.
+The history view \raisebox{-0.3em}{ } maintains a record of visualization results generated during the automatic exploration process.
+This gallery enables users to track the explorer's search and evolution process, as well as return to previous customization points for alternative exploration directions.

 The recommendation gallery view \raisebox{-0.3em}{ } presents the top-ranked visualization results from the current exploration iteration.
-This gallery view showcases optimized results based on the current visualization goals.
-Users can browse these recommendations, compare subtle differences between similar renderings, and select promising options for further refinement.
+Users can browse, compare, and select promising options for further refinement.

-The volume interaction view \raisebox{-0.3em}{ } functions as the primary visualization workspace where users examine and manipulate the current rendering.
-This interactive window supports standard rotation, panning, and zooming operations that help users inspect the volumetric data from multiple perspectives.
-Beyond these conventional interactions, it also enables direct feature selection through intuitive clicking operations.
-When users identify regions of interest in the rendering, a simple click initiates feature identification processes that automatically segment and highlight the selected component.
+The volume interaction view \raisebox{-0.3em}{ } functions as the primary visualization workspace, supporting standard rotation, panning, and zooming operations to examine the rendered volume.
+It also enables direct feature selection through clicking operations that automatically segment and highlight selected components.